 Attractive gardens and the presence of trees in or near gardens can increase the value of property by 5 to 7%.

 Very nice and good all those positive effects.
 To really see these positive effects, action is needed.
 You too can set up a small-scale green action!
 Even though it is good to have something to hold on to.

 It’s hard to get started, but with such a green planning it should work:

-Step 2: keep track of the figures and effects of green developments
+- Step 2: track figures and impacts of green developments

-Step 5: creating more green space in the (own) environment
+- Step 5: provide more greenery in the (own) environment

 Then we have only one thing to say.
 Good luck!
 And above all, have fun greening the environment.